 To protect against loss of data by accidental corruption of the data or malfunction of a removable data storage device (including by physical damage), all the Charity’s personal data shall be backed up periodically and whenever any significant changes (additions, amendments, deletions) are made to the data.

-Backup copies of the data shall be held in separate secure locations which are not susceptible to common risks (eg: fire, flood, theft).
+Backup copies of the data shall be held in separate secure locations which are not susceptible to common risks (e.g.: fire, flood, theft).

 Obsolete or Dysfunctional Equipment